Xacfran/Genome-Annotation-with-Braker3/README.md

 ```
 Simple, right?
 Let's break it down.
 It is extremely important that you understand what each of the arguments in `braker.pl` do, and what others are available to you.
 You can find a large list of those arguments by running `singularity exec -B ${PWD}:${PWD} ${BRAKER_SIF} braker.pl --help`.

 The `INPUT FILE OPTIONS` section contains all arguments related to the data you will give BRAKER3 to do the genome annotation.
-The first option is of course the genome assembly, which you provide with the `--genome` argument, followed by `--bam`, in case you had bam files of RNA-Seq alignments, and `--prot_seq`.
+The first option is of course the genome assembly, which you provide with the `--genome` argument, `--bam` can be used if you had bam files of RNA-Seq alignments, and `--prot_seq` if you have some proteins.
 The proteins you choose to use here will make a huge impact on the genome annotation, and eventhough BRAKER3 does a fairly good job when using protein evidence of distantly related species, it is always better to use proteins from closely related ones.
-The `--hints` argument will be used only if you have any sort information regarding the intron structure of the species (or closely related), and/or if you trained a gene model with any other software before.
-Last arguments available for data input are for raw RNA-Seq.
-I encountered some problems with it when I tried to use it, so we will not cover it in class but I made a genome annotation using the RNA-Seq data of *Myotis myotis* and you will be given the data to compare later.
+The `--hints` argument will be used only if you have any sort information regarding the intron structure of the species (or closely related), and/or if you trained a gene model with any other software before hand.
+Last arguments available for data input are for raw RNA-Seq which are automatically downloaded from the [SRA](https://www.ncbi.nlm.nih.gov/sra).
+I encountered some problems with those flags when I tried to use them, so we will not cover it in class.
+However, I was able to annotate that scaffold using RNA-Seq data of the liver, brain and kidney of *Myotis myotis*.
+You will have a look at those results to do some comparisons later.

-The other sections contain arguments related to how you want the algorithm to behave and I reccommend you have a close look to all of them if you are performing a genome annotation of your own.
+The other sections of the help page contain arguments related to how you want the algorithm to behave and I reccommend you have a close look to all of them if you are performing a genome annotation of your own.
 Especially in non-model organisms.
-The arguments we are using from all of those options are `--softmasking` which lets the gene finders know that we have marked repetitive regions with low-case letters (a,t,c,g), `--threads` to speed up the process using all cores available.
-I use `$SLURM_NTASKS` because it takes the number that we provide in `#SBATCH --ntasks=36` and uses all those processors by default.
+The arguments we are using from all of those options are `--softmasking` which lets the gene finders know that we have marked repetitive regions in the DNA with low-case letters (a,t,c,g), `--threads` to speed up the process using all cores available.
+I use `$SLURM_NTASKS` in there because it takes the number that we provide in `#SBATCH --ntasks=36` and uses all those processors by default.
 Finally, `--gff3` is a personal preference to get a `gff3` besides the `gtf` file that BRAKER3 gives as default.
-For me, it is much easier to transform `gff3` files into any other format and to extract information that we are interested in.
+For me, it is much easier to transform `gff3` files into any other format and to extract information that we are interested in from there.

 This example took around 7 hours to complete, so make sure you start working on it soon!
 Besides the `braker.gtf`, `braker.aa` and `braker.codingseq` files you will find in your `myo_myo` directory, you can also see in the last lines of your err file something like: